-College life, moving away from family, and living independently is challenging.
+College life, moving away from family, and living independently are challenging.

 The task of supportive parents is to make their child prepared for college life.

-Time flies and you can accidentally find out that your child is already 18 and he/she is ready to leave home and pursue college dreams.
+Time flies, and you can accidentally find out that your child is already 18 and they are ready to leave home and pursue college dreams.

 What do you need to know as a parent at this time?